-This year's financial report for inkomstpension includes several changes relating to how assets and liabilities are calculated.5 These are described in detail in the Government Bill 2014/15:125, A Smoother and More Timely Development of Income Pensions (see also Appendix B).
-The reason for this is that in the short term and under certain conditions the system has been at risk of reacting after a delay or reacting too strongly.
+The 2015 financial year involved a number of changes in how inkomstpension assets and liabilities are to be calculated.
+These are described in detail in the Government Bill 2014/15:125, A Smoother and More Timely Development of Income Pensions (see also Appendix B).
+The reason for this is that in the short term and under certain conditions the system risked reacting with a certain delay or reacting too strongly.
 Previous regulations tried to reduce volatility by smoothing the contribution asset, turnover duration and the market value of the buffer fund.
 These smoothing measures have been removed.
 The new calculation rules produce instead a reduction in pension volatility through the introduction of a damped balance ratio and a more up-to-date income index.
 The damped balance ratio restricts balancing to one-third, resulting in less volatility in pension amounts when balancing is activated.